-In our times of austerity, with LA budgets so tight, there isn’t support for family carers, beds, or equipment, benefits are slashed to £62.50 per week for 24/7 care, and DLA reduced to £103.
+In our times of austerity, LA budgets so tight there isn’t support for family carers, beds, or equipment, benefits slashed to £62.50 per week for 24/7 care, and DLA reduced to £103.

-Our government provides 136 million to transfer 3000 LD/autistic from NHS public hospitals to private, increasingly venture capital backed monopoly corporation ‘ community living’ residential care, replacing public, but not private hospital admissions of the autistic/LD and/or behaviour challenged
+Our government is providing 136 million to transfer 3000 LD/autistic, from NHS public hospitals to private increasingly venture capital monopoly corporation ‘ community living’ care, with no public only private hospital admissions of the autistic/LD and/or behaviour challenged

-So this 136 million goes straight in USA Universal Health Services who now own Cambian and the other mainly three monopoly providers. .
+So this 136 million goes straight into USA Universal Health Services/Acadia and three monopoly providers. .

-Siphoning off NHS/LA funds to private profit has been planned for years, Laing and Bouisson, specialist consultants in care development, produced this report on care provision back in 2011.
+Such siphoning off NHS/LA money to private profit had been planned for years, Laing and Bouisson, specialist consultants in care development, produced this report in 2011.

 Commissioned by the Director of Learning Disabilities NHS under the ‘Valuing People now’ initiative.

-How is enforced removal for life from family friends and community to ever more profitable care, of all learning disabled’ and autistic in anyway Valuing Them ?
+How is enforced removal for life from family friends and real community, to ever more profitable care in anyway Valuing The disabled ?

 Learning Disability Today featured an article this month entitled,

 ‘Local Plans To Transform Care for People With Learning Disabilities Launched’.